 Beaver River, Lower

-- Conditions: The river is ice-free, but flows are low and the fish are easy to spook.
+- Conditions: Water flows are low, and the fish are easy to spook.
 Recent fish population surveys found that trout numbers are fairly low, but some good-sized fish are available.
 Fishing is slow to fair with flies, lures or bait.
 Call the Circle Valley Anglers fly shop at 435-577-2168 for up-to-date conditions and fishing reports.

 - Location: West of Beaver, downstream of Minersville Reservoi

 - Directions: Drive 12 miles west of Beaver City on SR-21

 - Type: Rivers

 - Size: 5 mid-size stream miles

 - Regulations: To see what statewide or special regulations apply to this waterbody, please read the current Fishing Guidebook.

 - Site amenities: County campground at Minersville Reservoir, convenience stores and gas stations at Minersville Town, other facilities in Beaver

 - Site description: Much of this stream is on private property, so please treat the area with respect.
 The upper most area of stream nearest Minersville Reservoir dam is closed to trespass and is well marked with signs.
 Other signs denote where walk-in access is allowed on private land.
 Some public BLM land is open to fishing on the lower end of this stream reach.